Parent Resources

 320-370-8118 (Somali)

-Kindergarten Readiness Expectations Minnesota state law requires Early Childhood Screening for all children entering kindergarten in a public school.
-Ideally, children should complete this between the ages of 3 ½ and 4.
-If this FREE screening has not been completed, please contact Early Childhood Education at 320-370-8250 or register online HERE.
+Minnesota state law requires Early Childhood Screening for all children entering kindergarten in a public school.
+Ideally, your child should complete this between the ages of 3 ½ and 4.

 For the safety of all children, Minnesota state law requires written proof that the child has been immunized against: